brandypoiry/brandypoiry.github.io/resume.md

 </ul>
 <p> Program Manager | Engineering Culture, July 2017 - July 2019 </p>
 <ul>
-  <li> Managed $1.6 million budget to deliver $2 million in profit via internal charge-backs and avoid $1.1 million in external vendor cost annually over two years </li>
+  <li> Managed $1.6 million budget to deliver $2 million via internal charge-backs and avoid $1.1 million in external vendor cost annually over two years </li>
   <li> Generated $500,000 in income through cultivating external sponsors for internal events annually </li>
   <li> Acted as an organizational influencer for engineering and learning culture advocacy by networking across lines of business, industry contacts, and office locations </li>
   <li> Directed programs to leverage industry speakers, best practices, and concepts to create common discourse and change within the workforce </li>
-  <li> Managed execution of three development conferences in three cities, including track themes, keynote and talk selection, visual theme, and event logistics </li>
+  <li> Managed execution of development conferences in three cities, including track themes, keynote and talk selection, visual theme, and event logistics </li>
   <li> Facilitated transformative learning through carefully curated content and programmatic culture experiences </li>
 </ul>
 <p> Learning Strategist | Product Management, Development, and Operations, August 2013 - July 2017 </p>
 <ul>
   <li>Avoided ~$9.6 million in cost over three years in new hire costs through leadership development program success</li>
-  <li> Reduced employee time to competency from 6 to 3 months, avoiding ~$19k in cost per new hire across over 4500 new hires; translated $85 million of spend </li>
+  <li> Reduced employee time to competency from 6 to 3 months, avoiding ~$19k in cost per new hire across over 4500 new hires; translated $85 million </li>
   <li> Drove the development and implementation of associate learning development framework and architecture from strategy through execution, inclusive of virtual/hybrid learning at scale</li>
   <li> Collaborated with senior leaders across business models and partner teams to develop a comprehensive strategy to consistently address the motivation and competency needs of associates required to achieve business outcomes </li>
   <li> Partnered with external learning vendors to curate and deliver scalable training solutions </li>